Get insider access

 • Fit requires readjusting.

-The Anker Soundcore P40i are reasonable for office use.
+The Anker Soundcore P40i are decent for office use.
 They feel comfortable and fit a bit looser, which is fine for working at a desk.
 Their battery life with ANC enabled will get you through the workday.
 Plus, their multi-device pairing makes it easy to switch between your phone and your work PC.
 The onboard mics aren't spectacular, and call controls are limited, but they're serviceable for an occasional call.
-On the other hand, their noise cancelling doesn't comprehensively filter out office noises like chatter, shared kitchen racket, or the hum of an HVAC.
-Similarly, they leak your audio a bit, which can be bothersome.
-This might not be an issue if you have an office with a door.
+Their ANC also has you covered, attenuating noise from ventilation systems and ambient office chatter.
+On the other hand, they leak your audio a bit, which can be bothersome.
+However, this might not be an issue if you have an office with a door or work alone.

 Pros